Video Marketing Strategy: Strategies, Formats, and Tactics for 2025

 - Voiceovers and background music can be generated or licensed inexpensively, with AI tools increasingly filling the gap.

-For those seeking a faceless content route, animated explainer videos or stock footage-based narratives are both effective and affordable.
+Want a faceless content route?
+Animated explainer videos and stock footage narratives are both effective and affordable.

 SEO for Video: Making Sure Your Content Gets Found

-Search engine optimisation (SEO) doesn’t stop at blogs or webpages.
-In fact, videos too require optimisation to maximise visibility across platforms.
+Search engine optimisation (SEO) does not stop at blogs or webpages.
+Videos need optimisation too, so they reach more people across platforms.

 Video SEO Essentials